WomensLaw serves and supports all survivors.

 Can I get my restraining order from Rhode Island enforced in another state?

-Yes.
 If you have a valid Rhode Island restraining order that meets federal standards, it can be enforced in another state.
-The Violence Against Women Act, which is a federal law, states that all valid restraining orders granted in the United States receive “full faith and credit” in all state and tribal courts within the US, including US territories.
-See How do I know if my restraining order is good under federal law? to find out if your restraining order qualifies.
+The Violence Against Women Act (VAWA), which is a federal law, says that all valid protection orders granted in the United States receive “full faith and credit” in all state and tribal courts within the United States, including US territories.
+In other words, each state must enforce out-of-state protection orders in the same way it enforces its own orders.
+If an abuser violates your out-of-state protection order, s/he will be punished according to the laws of whatever state you are in when the order is violated.

 How do I know if my restraining order is good under federal law?